kernelorg-mirror/linux_kernel_git_aegl_linux/Documentation/filesystems/resctrl.rst

 		Read/write file provides the largest value (in bytes) at which a previously used LLC_occupancy counter can be considered for re-use.

+If telemetry monitoring is available there will be an "PERF_PKG_MON" directory with the following files:

+"num_rmids":
+		The number of telemetry RMIDs supported.
+If this is different from the number reported in the L3_MON directory the limit on the number of "CTRL_MON" + "MON" directories is the minimum of the values.

+"mon_features":
+		Lists the telemetry monitoring events that are enabled on this system.

+When the filesystem is mounted with the debug option each subdirectory for a monitor resource of the "info" directory will contain a "status" file.
+Resources may use this to supply debug information about the status of the hardware implementing the resource.

 Finally, in the top level of the "info" directory there is a file named "last_cmd_status".
 This is reset with every "command" issued